DFE-Digital/ecf-gov-guidance/content/choose-training-option-early-career-teachers.md

 You can choose from the following training options for your ECF-based training.

+^There are also other steps to [set up training for your early career teachers](/set-up-training-for-your-early-career-teachers).^

 [What to do if you need to make a change to your training option](/make-changes-to-early-career-training-programme).